Fillings and Sealants

 Tooth Fillings in Port Washington, WI

-Composites serve both functional and aesthetic roles, often at the same time.
+Composites serve both functional and aesthetic roles, often simultaneously.
 For example, a cavity invading the front of a tooth along the gum line may be visible in your smile line.
 By gently cleaning out the soft, discolored area and replacing it with a tooth-colored filling, the tooth is restored and looks better than ever.

 Composites contain a mix of liquid resin embedded with finely ground glass particles.
 After being molded to the prepared tooth structure, a blue light applied directly to the composite hardens the filling material within seconds.
 Once it’s shaped and polished to a high shine, the restoration is complete.